ADA-research/BaB_DynTerm/README.md

 2. Install needed dependencies
    1. `pip3 install -r requirements.txt`

+Now, you can run the experiments from the paper and the appendix (see below) based on pre-parsed features.
+If you want to parse the features based on the original log files, please proceed as follows.

-Then, download the log files obtained by running the verification systems on the respective benchmarks.
+Download the log files obtained by running the verification systems on the respective benchmarks.
 We use those files to extract the instance features.

 ```bash
 wget https://rwth-aachen.sciebo.de/s/a6c4VlYRRgQE4st/download -O verification_logs.zip
 unzip verification_logs.zip
 ```

+**ATTENTION**: The current implementation does only check for the file name requested and returns the saved features when the log file does not exist.
+Once a log file is found, the current saved features get overwritten, which is important to keep in mind when changing out log files.

 ## Reproduction of Results